rubensilva091/C/readme.txt

 This is my folder for C projects

-IPCA -> university's work on my first year on IPCA UMinho -> university's work on my first year on UMinho
+IPCA -> university's work on my first year on IPCA UMinho -> university's work on my current year on UMinho